-Average Auto Insurance Costs for Bad Drivers in Minnesota
+Typical Auto Insurance Costs for High-Risk Drivers in Minnesota

-If you’re defined as to be at fault in a driving incident or convicted of a driving violation, your insurance rates are bound to climb.
-The more violations you accumulate, the more costly your car insurance becomes.
+If you’re discovered to be at fault after a driving incident or convicted of a vehicular violation, your car insurance costs are bound to grow.
+The more infractions you amass, the pricier your car insurance gets.

-In Minnesota, your first minor at-fault accident leads to a penalty of $632.94 per year in auto insurance premiums.
-A DUI or DWI — among the most serious driving infractions — may raise your annual car insurance costs in Minnesota by as much as $723.03.
+In Minnesota, your first minor at-fault accident costs $632.94 per year in auto insurance payments.
+A DUI — among the most grievous driving violations — will increase your annual car insurance costs in Minnesota by as much as $723.03.